flatcloud0b3/power-dojo/doc/GET_wallet.md

 Request details about a collection of HD accounts and/or loose addresses and/or pubkeys (derived in 3 formats P2PKH, P2WPKH/P2SH, P2WPKH Bech32) including a list of unspent transaction outputs.

-This endpoint merges the deprecated /multiaddr and /unspent endpoints
+This endpoint merges the deprecated /multiaddr and /unspent endpoints augmented with feerates info provided by the /fees endpoint.

 ## Behavior of the active parameter